Growing marijuana takes time.

 Time Required: 0 to 4 weeks

 If you’re starting from scratch, you’ll need to get all of the necessary supplies together.
 This can take a few weeks, depending on where you source your supplies.
-Seeds, for example, are best ordered from an overseas seed bank like this one.

 Even if you have the supplies, you may have to get everything set up, which can be done in a few hours, but may take a few days.
 If you are not sure what all you need, check out our article and checklist of the things you need to successfully grow marijuana indoors.